jorfeen/cupcake-inventory-app/README.md

 ---

 ## Features
 - **Dashboard** — Overview of total items, low stock alerts, inventory value, and recent activity
-- **Inventory** — Searchable list of all inventory items, sortable by quantity or price with ascending/descending toggle
+- **Inventory** — Searchable list of all inventory items, sortable by quantity or price with high/low toggle
-- **Item Details** — Full item info with transaction history, edit and delete (with confirmation)
+- **Item Details** — Full item info with transaction history, edit and delete functionality
 - **Add Item** — Add new items or edit existing ones with input validation
 - **Reports** — Generate filtered reports by summary, low stock, top quantity, or lowest quantity
 - **Settings** — Toggle dark mode, set default stock threshold, reset all data (with confirmation)

 ## Known Limitations

-- Dark mode toggle is stored but does not visually apply to the UI
+- Dark mode toggle is stored in settings but does not visually apply to the UI in the current scope
-- Inventory data resets when the application is closed
+- Inventory data does not persist between sessions; the database resets when the application is closed